etpinard/basemap.d3/README.md

 ### API

-Describe the figure object in `./src/gd.js`
+Describe the figure object of the examples in `./examples/`